fieldtrip/website/workshop/chieti2015/virtualchannel.md

     tfr_lh = ft_freqanalysis(cfg, data_lh);
     tfr_rh = ft_freqanalysis(cfg, data_rh);

-Having computed the TFR, we want to visualise it.
+Having computed the TFR, we want to visualize it.
 However, we computed the single-trial Fourier representation.
 With ft_freqdescriptives we can compute the average power

     cfg = [];
     tfr_lh_pow = ft_freqdescriptives(cfg, tfr_lh);